-The DS algorithm, shown in Algorithm \ref{DS_algo}, utilizes the SSP as a subprocedure to return a locally optimal solution to a certain relaxation of the subset selection problem.
-In particular, it takes two parameters $\lambda_0 0$ and $\alpha 1$ as inputs as well as the agents' effective localization errors $\gamma_i$ and the expected gain threshold $\Gamma$.
-At the $k$th iteration, where $k \mathbb{N}$, using the SSP as a subprocedure, the DS algorithm finds a locally optimal solution to the following problem
+The DoS algorithm, shown in Algorithm \ref{DS_algo}, utilizes the SSP as a subprocedure to return a locally optimal solution to a certain relaxation of the subset selection problem.
+In particular, it takes two parameters $\lambda_0 0$ and $\alpha 1$ as inputs as well as the agents' effective localization error variances $\gamma_i$ and the expected gain threshold $\Gamma$.
+At the $k$th iteration, where $k \mathbb{N}$, using the SSP as a subprocedure, the DoS algorithm finds a locally optimal solution to the following problem

 where $\lambda_k$ is iteratively defined as $\lambda_k \alpha \lambda_{k-1}$.
-The algorithm terminates when the solution returned by the SSP satisfies $\mathbb{E}[\overline{G}(\mathcal{S})] \Gamma$.
+The algorithm terminates when the solution returned by the SSP satisfies $\mathbb{E}[G(\mathcal{S},\hat{\delta})] \Gamma$.

-{ \bf Convergence of the DS algorithm} For the DS algorithm to terminate, SSP outputs a subset $\mathcal{S} [N]$ such that $\mathbb{E}[\overline{G} (\mathcal{S})] \Gamma$.
-At the $k$th iteration, the SSP finds a locally optimal solution to the problem in \eqref{opt_bar} by computing successive modular approximations of the function $\mathrm{Var}(\overline{G}(\mathcal{S}))$ and finding a globally optimal solution to each of the resulting approximation problems.
+{ \bf Convergence of the DoS algorithm:} For the DoS algorithm to terminate, the subprocedure SSP should output a subset $\mathcal{S} [N]$ such that $\mathbb{E}[G (\mathcal{S},\hat{\delta})] \Gamma$.
+At the $k$th iteration, the SSP finds a locally optimal solution to the problem in \eqref{opt_bar} by computing successive modular approximations of the function $\mathrm{Var}(G(\mathcal{S},\hat{\delta}))$ and finding a globally optimal solution to each of the resulting approximation problems.
 Since $\lambda_0 0$ and $\alpha 1$, the parameter $\lambda_k$ increases at each iteration.
-Hence, in terms of the objective value, the globally optimal solution of the approximate problems become closer to the globally optimal solution of $\max_{\mathcal{S}}\mathbb{E}[\overline{G} (\mathcal{S})]$ which is $\mathcal{S} [N]$.
-Since we assumed at the beginning that there exists a feasible solution to the subset selection problem, the DS algorithm is guaranteed to terminate for some finite $k [N]$.
+Hence, in terms of the objective value, the globally optimal solution of the approximate problems become closer to the globally optimal solution of $\max_{\mathcal{S}}\mathbb{E}[G (\mathcal{S},\hat{\delta})]$, which is $\mathcal{S} [N]$.
+Since we assumed at the beginning that there exists a feasible solution to the subset selection problem, the DoS algorithm is guaranteed to terminate for some finite $k \mathbb{N}$.

-{\bf Optimality of the DS algorithm} As mentioned earlier, at each iteration, the DS algorithm computes a locally optimal solution to the problem in \eqref{opt_bar}.
-Hence, the subset returned by the DS algorithm is a locally optimal solution the following relaxation of the subset selection problem
+{\bf Optimality of the DoS algorithm:} As mentioned earlier, at each iteration, the DoS algorithm computes a locally optimal solution to the problem in \eqref{opt_bar}.
+Hence, the subset returned by the DoS algorithm is a locally optimal solution to the following relaxation of the subset selection problem